 - Then click on the Probation Intake Session link to begin.

-During your meeting with an Academic Recovery Coach, you'll work on strategies to improve your academic standing and resolve the issues that led to probation.
+During your meeting with an Academic Recovery Guide, you'll work on strategies to improve your academic standing and resolve the issues that led to probation.
 Don't forget to complete and bring along your self-assessment form.

-Complete your Academic Recovery Plan and Resolve your Registration Hold
+Step Three Complete your Academic Recovery Plan and Resolve your Registration Hold

 - What is Probation?